 How do I know what Immunizations are needed for the country I am visiting?

 Call the Marion County Health Department’s Salem Office at 618-548-3878 and a nurse will take down basic information about your travel plans.
 This information will be submitted to the Illinois Department of Public Health who will send back a Travax.
-The Travax will contain specific information regarding what immunizations are required and / or recommended for your travel destination along with other pertinent health and travel information.
-The health department provides typhoid, cholera, yellow fever and all other routine vaccines.
+The Travax will contain specific information regarding what immunizations are required and/or recommended for your travel destination along with other pertinent health and travel information.
+The health department can provide typhoid, yellow fever, and all other routine vaccines.